austin-2018/GitHub.io/README.md

-# Resources and tests used for project
+# Resources used for main project